-Jefferson Parish currently contracts with Mosquito Control Services, Inc. (MCS) to provide a fully integrated pest management program for the control of disease vector and nuisance mosquitoes in the Parish, excluding the Town of Grand Isle.
+Jefferson Parish provides a fully integrated pest management program for the control of disease vector and nuisance mosquitoes in the Parish, excluding the Town of Grand Isle.

 Jefferson Parish residents are advised to police their own property for standing water.
 Mosquitoes need water to complete their life cycle.
 Remember, just about anything that can hold water, even a bottle cap, could be an ideal place for mosquitoes to breed.
 Proper control measures can go a long way in stopping the spread of mosquito borne illnesses like West Nile Virus.

 Residents are encouraged to take the following precautions around the home:

 - Empty containers that might be holding water weekly.

 - Flush bird baths, kiddie pools, pet water bowls, and bromeliads weekly.